MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 - **Compression Dictionary Transport support.** A version of the [Compression Dictionary Transport](https://datatracker.ietf.org/doc/draft-ietf-httpbis-compression-dictionary/) feature is available for sites to use by participating in the associated origin trial.
 If your network uses a middlebox that inspects network traffic and/or you previously encountered issues with the ZSDCH feature, review the [Considerations for zstd-based Shared Dictionary Compression for HTTP](/DeployEdge/learnmore-zsdch-compression) page which contains updated guidance.

-- **Behavioral changes to the beforeunload event.** The behavior of the beforeunload event has changed such that calling preventDefault in a beforeunload event handler triggers a confirmation dialog.
-Setting returnValue to an empty string in a beforeunload event handler no longer triggers a confirmation dialog.
+- **Behavioral changes to the before-unload event.** The behavior of the before-unload event has changed such that calling preventDefault in a before-unload event handler triggers a confirmation dialog.
+Setting returnValue to an empty string in a before-unload event handler no longer triggers a confirmation dialog.
 This behavior takes effect starting in Microsoft Edge version 119.
 Administrators can temporarily opt out of this functionality by disabling the [BeforeunloadEventCancelByPreventDefaultEnabled](/deployedge/microsoft-edge-policies#beforeunloadeventcancelbypreventdefaultenabled) policy.

 - **Split screen restore improvements.** Split screen allows you to simultaneously work on multiple tasks across two, side-by-side screens in one browsing tab to boost your productivity and multitask more efficiently.
 Now after the browser is restarted and the previous session is restored, the split tab will also be restored.

 - **Additional capability to manage sidebar apps.** Administrators can utilize the "sidebar_auto_open_blocked" [ExtensionSettings](/deployedge/microsoft-edge-policies#extensionsettings) policy field to control the auto-open behavior of sidebar apps.
 For more information, see [Detailed guide to the ExtensionSettings](/deployedge/microsoft-edge-manage-extensions-ref-guide) policy.

-- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) polices are used concurrently, the sync settings page (`edge://settings/profiles/sync`) accurately show the status for each data type.
+- **Updates to Microsoft Edge enterprise sync settings page.** When the [ForceSyncTypes](/deployedge/microsoft-edge-policies#forcesynctypes) and [SyncTypesListDisabled](/deployedge/microsoft-edge-policies#synctypeslistdisabled) policies are used concurrently, the sync settings page (`edge://settings/profiles/sync`) accurately show the status for each data type.

 ### Policy updates